 Description:

-Returns token lemma for the current token (default) or the provided one by the optional paremeter t
+Gets the list of groups the current entity (default) or the provided one by the optional parameter t

 .